 When to See a Service Technician

+Now that you know how to check the coolant level in a car, you can keep tabs on your vehicle.
 Coolant has a unique viscosity that is thinner than oil but thicker than water.
 If your coolant begins to have a sludgy appearance instead, you will want to schedule service ASAP.
-More than likely your car has developed an internal gasket leak.
+More than likely, your car has developed an internal gasket leak.
 Driving is possible, but a leaking gasket will drain the coolant quickly.
 This leak means the engine is at risk of overheating and being severely damaged.
+Knowing how to check the coolant level of your car in your own Walla Walla garage is critical, but knowing when to turn the keys over to the experts will help you save time and energy.

 When to Change Coolant

+When should you change your Honda model’s coolant?
 Make a habit of checking up on the cooling system every three to six months, as coolant levels will deplete over time.
 Coolant usually comes in a blue, green, yellow, or red color.
 If it’s brownish or even colorless, flush the system and replace the fluid.
+Learning how to check the coolant level of your Honda in your Tri-Cities driveway will enable you to take on your daily drives without losing confidence behind the wheel.

-Get More Service Tips from Walla Walla Valley Honda in College Place!
+Get More Tips from Walla Walla Valley Honda in College Place!

-If you have any additional questions or run into any issues, contact us at Walla Walla Valley Honda near Dayton.
+If you have any additional questions about checking your Honda Civic coolant or run into any issues, contact us at Walla Walla Valley Honda near Dayton.
 We are here to help with all your service needs, from Honda Civic maintenance on removing mold from your car, how to reset a Honda Civic oil light, remove stickers from cars, or what is tire rotation.
 You’re also welcome to view our current service specials and visit us today!
+We’re here to take the stress out of learning how to check the coolant level in your Honda.
+Turn to us for all things automotive!

 More From Walla Walla Valley Honda